 - 1. Objective: Minimize energy consumption in buildings and transportation. - a.
-Action: Encourage development that achieves "net-zero" fossil fuel use and greenhouse gas emissions.
+Action: Encourage development that achieves "net-zero" fossil fuel use and greenhouse gas emissions. - 2.

-- 4-2.
 Objective: Make Skaneateles a model community for sustainable and available energy and utilities. - a.
-Action: Prioritize and implement strategies to reduce both the Town's and Village's energy use and green house gas emissions.
-Complete and adopt the Village's "Climate Action Plan" proposal. - b.
+Action: Prioritize and implement strategies to reduce the Town's energy use and green house gas emissions. - b.
 Action: Develop and expand a "smart grid" for power, data and telecommunications services. - c.
-Action: Evaluate the costs to the Village and the options available to electric power users in the Village to monitor and modulate their power consumption to result in peak load "shaving." - d.
-Action: Review the rate structure for electric power in the Village to create incentives for efficient and economical utilization of power and disincentives for profligate or excessive power use. - e.
+Action: Evaluate the costs and the options available to electric power users to monitor and modulate their power consumption to result in peak load "shaving." - d.
+Action: Review the rate structure for electric power in the Town to create incentives for efficient and economical utilization of power and disincentives for profligate or excessive power use. - e.
 Action: Pursue a community-based renewable energy program promoting sustainable energy production with a goal of generating clean carbon-free energy, creating local jobs, and stabilizing current and future energy cost for residents.
 The program could be modeled after similar programs in Madison County and elsewhere across New York State. - 3.
-Objective: Set an example of protecting the environment and reducing the community's carbon footprint using sustainable building practices, renewable energy, and environmentally friendly industrial and agricultural practices and development.
+Objective: Set an example of protecting the environment and reducing the community's carbon footprint using sustainable building practices, renewable energy, and environmentally friendly industrial and agricultural practices and development. - a.

-a.
 Action: Encourage alternative storm water management techniques to control quantity and quality of run-off into streams, outlets, and municipal storm water systems. - b.
 Action: Incorporate "Complete Streets" in planning new or rebuilt roads, giving equal priority to pedestrian, vehicular and bicycle use, with appropriate road dimensions and enhanced landscaping. - c.
 Action: Develop standards and incentives for subdivision design that are consistent with Traditional Neighborhood Design "TND" and/or the principles of "LEED for Neighborhood Development" and educate local builders and building owners on the benefits of sustainable development and building, including integrated design strategies that reduce operational costs and improve building performance. - d.
-Action: Implement the Village and Town Climate Action Plans, referenced on page 24.
+Action: Implement the Town Climate Action Plan, referenced on page 30.